Cayton Corner Park

 Acquisition

-The intent of initial Opportunity Fund project was to acquire an open space for the neighborhood.
+The initial Opportunity Fund project intended to acquire an open space for the neighborhood.

 The acquisition was selected for the first round of Parks and Green Spaces Levy Opportunity Funding.
 The application received in this community-initiated process is a preliminary concept and the final design may be constrained by the project budget.
 All projects will go through Park’s public involvement procedure which includes public meetings and community input.
 They will also go through an internal Parks process to ensure the most effective implementation.